-Create an account on either Gemini, Coinbase, or Kraken.
+Create an account on either Coinbase, Gemini, or Kraken.
 Verify that account.
 You will need to upload a variety of documents to prove you are who you say you are.
-Once you upload all this regulatory stuff, verification takes about a day or two (Time is dependent on how busy the service is and can be affected by price increases and influxes of new users.
+Once you upload all this regulatory stuff, verification takes about a day or two (time is dependent on how busy the service is and can be affected by price increases and influxes of new users.
 Be patient.).

 Follow the instructions on the exchange to deposit USD into that exchange.
 This, depending on your bank and the wire transfer, will typically take 3-5 business days.

 Now you have USD in your exchange account and can buy ETH with it.

 Once you have all the ETH you want, withdraw that ETH into a wallet that you control.
 Exchanges are notorious for being hacked (although the ones mentioned above are very reputable) and you want your funds in a place that you have the private key to.
 So...

 ...while you are waiting for your verification and transfer, download and install the MyCrypto desktop app.

 When you run it, click on Create New Wallet and create a fresh wallet.
 Use a password that you will never, ever forget and create the account.
 Then, it'll give you an address that starts with 0x.
 This is what you will enter on your exchange to move your ETH from their account to your own.

 To safely keep your account, you have 3 pieces of information:

 - Your password